raffaeleflorio/pastryshop/README.md

 # Pastryshop

-A demo pastryshop made with Spring
+A pastryshop demo to track and sell products with HTTP interface.
+The latter made with Spring Boot.

 ## How to run